yuratouch/SimpleContact-project/README.md

 ## Contact Commands

-- `add-contact *Name* *Phone*`: add Oleksandr 0987654321
+- `add-contact *Name* *Phone*`:
+Syntax: `add-contact *Name* *Phone*`
+Example: `add-contact Oleksandr 0977654321`
-Add a new contact with a name and phone number
+Description: Adds a new contact with a specified name and phone number.

 - `add-phone *Name* *Phone*`:
-add Oleksandr 0987654321 1234567890
+Syntax: `add-phone *Name* *Phone*`
+Example: `add-phone Oleksandr 0971234567`
-Add an additional phone number to an existing contact.
+Description: Adds an additional phone number to an existing contact.

 - `add-email *Name* *Email*`:
-add-email Oleksandr example@mail.com
+Syntax: `add-email *Name* *Email*`
+Example: `add-email Oleksandr example@mail.com`
-Add an email address to a contact.
+Description: Adds an email address to a contact.

-- `add-address *Name* *Address*`: add-address Oleksandr WalkStreet 7
+- `add-address *Name* *Address*`:
+Syntax: `add-address *Name* *Address*`
+Example: `add-address Oleksandr WalkStreet 7`
-Add an address to a contact.
+Description: Adds an address to a contact.

-- `add-birthday *Name* *Birthday*`: add-birthday Oleksandr 01.06.1999
+- `add-birthday *Name* *Birthday*`:
+Syntax: `add-birthday *Name* *Birthday*`
+Example: `add-birthday Oleksandr 01.06.1999`
-Add a birthday to a contact.
+Description: Adds a birthday to a contact.
-- `show-contact *Name*`:
-show-contact Oleksandr
-Display information about a contact by name.
-- `show-all-contacts`:
-Show all contacts.
-- `show-birthdays *days_to*`:
-integer parameter days_to: Show upcoming birthdays within a specified number of days.

 - `edit-contact *Name* new-*Name*`:
-Edit the name of a contact.
+Syntax: `edit-contact *Name* new-*Name*`
+Example: `edit-contact Oleksandr new-Yuriy`
+Description: Use this command to edit the name of a contact.
+The first parameter is the current name of the contact, and the second parameter is the new name you want to set.

 - `edit-phone *Name* *Phone* *new_phone*`:
+Syntax: `edit-phone *Name* *Phone* *new_phone*`
-edit-phone Oleksandr 0987654321 1234567890
+Example: `edit-phone Oleksandr 0987654321 1234567890`
-Edit the phone number for the chosen contact,
-First parameter is name of the contact you want to edit phone number, Second parameter is a phone number to change,
-Note: value should be only 10 digits.
+Description: Use this command to edit the phone number of a chosen contact.
+The first parameter is the name of the contact whose phone number you want to edit.
+The second parameter is the current phone number, and the third parameter is the new phone number.
+Note: The phone number value should be exactly 10 digits.
 Any other values would be invalid.

+- `edit-address *Name* *Address* new-*Address*`:
+Syntax: `edit-address *Name* *Address* new-*Address*`
+Example: `edit-address Oleksandr WalkStreet 7 new-OxfordStreet 12`
+Description: Use this command to edit the address of a contact.
+Multiple addresses are allowed.

 - `edit-email *Name* *Email* new-*Email*`:
-multiple emails allowed: Edit the email address of a contact.
+Purpose: Edit the email address of a contact.
+Multiple emails are allowed.
-- `edit-address *Name* *Address* new-*Address*`:
-multiple addresses allowed: Edit the address of a contact.
+Syntax: `edit-email *Name* *Email* new-*Email*`
+Example: `edit-email Oleksandr example@mail.com new-goit@mail.com`

+- `show-birthdays *days_to*`:
+Purpose: Show upcoming birthdays within a specified number of days.
+Syntax: `show-birthdays *days_to*`
+Example: `show-birthdays 7`

 - `edit-birthday *Name* *Birthday*`:
-Edit the birthday of a contact.
+Purpose: Edit the birthday of a contact.
+Syntax: `edit-birthday *Name* *Birthday*`
+Example: `edit-birthday Oleksandr 25.09.1992`

+-`birthdays`:
+Syntax: `birthdays`
+Example: `birthdays`
+Description: Use this command to view upcoming birthdays.

-- `delete-contact *Name*`:
+- `show-contact *Name*`:
-Delete a contact by name.
+Purpose: Display information about a contact by name.
+Syntax: `show-contact *Name*`
+Example: `show-contact Oleksandr`

+- `show-all-contacts`:
+Purpose: Display information about all contacts by name.
+Syntax: `show-all-contacts`
+Example: s`how-all-contacts`

+-`change *Name*`:
+Purpose: Change the contact information of a contact.
+Syntax: `change *Name*`
+Example: `change Oleksandr`
+Details: This command would allow you to change various contact details such as phone number, address, etc., depending on the implementation.

+-`all`:
+Syntax: `all`
+Example: `all`
+Description: Show all information or records available in the system.

 ## Note Commands

+-`note-add`:
+Syntax: `note-add *Note*`
+Example: `note-add Buy groceries before Monday`
+Description: Add a new note.

+-`note-change`:
+Syntax: `note-change *Note_ID* *New_Note*`
+Example: `note-change 123 Buy groceries before Tuesday`
+Description: Change an existing note to a new one.

+-`note-find`:
+Syntax: `note-find *Keyword*`
+Example: `note-find groceries`
+Description: Find notes containing the specified keyword.

+-`note-delete`:
+Syntax: `note-delete *Note_ID*`
+Example: `note-delete 123`
+Description: Delete a note by its ID.

+-`note-show-all`:
+Syntax: `note-show-all`
+Example: `note-show-all`
+Description: Show all available notes.

 (Include any additional note-related commands here.)